raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 ### Install zram-swap

-zram-swap is necessary for the proper functioning of Fulcrum during sync process using compressed swap in memory (increase performance when memory usage is high)
+zram-swap is a compressed swap in memory and on disk and is necessary for the proper functioning of Fulcrum during the sync process using compressed swap in memory (increase performance when memory usage is high)

-* Access to admin home folder, clone the repository of Github and install zram-swap
+* Access to "admin" home folder, clone the repository of GitHub and install zram-swap

 ```sh
 $ cd /home/admin/